nan-ci/beta-01/README.md

 To validate your entry, create a github account if you don't have one already and [make an issue](https://github.com/nan-ci/beta-01/issues/new) containing your email

-We will then send a confirmation email to the 15 first correct issues.
+We will then send a confirmation to the email from the first 15 correct issues.

 - You may not add more than one email per issue
 - Make sure you use the email you recieved this link from otherwise your issue will be ignored